By: Sarah Stone

 Volunteer travel buzzwords—defined!

-While choosing a volunteering abroad program, you’ll come across some terms that often are used interchangeably.
+While choosing an ethical volunteering abroad program, you’ll come across some terms that often are used interchangeably.
 This guide will focus primarily on volunteer vacations and long-term service, but let’s take a look at the more common types of travel associated with these two, and note the differences.

 Volunteer vacation or short-term volunteering abroad